 If the 457 plan is the only retirement plan your company offers then the limits are the same as they would be with the 401k or 403b.
 However, if your employer offers BOTH a 401k/403b and a 457, you may contribute the maximum amount to both plans.
 Another major difference between the 457 and the 401k/403b is that you are not assessed the 10% penalty for early withdrawals.
 You will have to pay ordinary income tax on the withdrawals, though.

 Question: What about the Roth version of each plan?

-A: All three types of retirement plans may also allow for Roth contributions.
+A: All three types of retirement plans may also allow for Roth contributions (except for non-governmental 457b plans).
 You must check with your specific plan document to determine if your plan allows for this.
 The Roth contribution will be after-tax however the balance will grow tax-free and qualified withdrawals will also be tax-free.

 Have questions or care to share your experience?
 Ask/share in the comments!

 Are you interested in having a conversation?
 We’d love to connect!
 Click here to request a free consultation.
 We look forward to hearing from you.

 Looking to create your own financial plan?
 Click here to download our free guide to getting started.